 Moles Seeds

-Moles, also in Essex, has a huge range of flower seed, categorized by annuals, perennials, and biennials.
-It’s helpful to have a look at their cultural guide, “Cut flowers from seed.”
+Moles, also in Essex, has a huge range of flower seed categorized by annuals, perennials, and biennials.
+Their cultural guide, “Cut Flowers from Seed,” is very helpful.

 Mr. Fothergill’s

-This well-known, second-generation company based in Suffolk caters to home gardeners and sells seed to more than 30 countries.
+This well-known, second-generation company based in Suffolk caters to home gardeners within the U.K. mainland.
 They have a great selection of flower seeds and detailed growing information on their website.
 Check the end of the list for RHS flower seeds, including pollinator and bird mixes.

 Nicky’s Nursery

-This family-owned business in Kent sells to both home gardeners and commercial growers and offers vegetable, herb, grass, and flower seeds.
+This family-owned business in Kent sells to both home gardeners and commercial growers and offers vegetable, herb, grass, tree, and flower seeds.
 The bedding plants and cut flowers are listed together, so check your varieties carefully.
-They also offer wildflower seed.
+They also offer wildflower seeds.

 Plants of Distinction

 This company in Suffolk, at one time the largest supplier of the Himalayan blue poppy, still works with specialist collectors.
-It’s a family-run business with a ton of great cut flower varieties growers are looking for.
+It’s a family-run business and offers a ton of sought-after cut flower varieties.

 Suttons